Connect with others who understand.

 Talk With Others Who Understand

-Are you curious about how pulmonary arteries function?
+Do you have more questions about how pulmonary arteries function?
+How was your diagnostic journey with pulmonary hypertension?
 Share your knowledge and questions in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.